ekaneff/dwa_assignmentOne/setup.md

 ```shell
 sudo apt-get install nginx
 ```
 By Default, Ngnix will start running upon installation.
 This means that you can now enter in your server's IP into your browser window.
-You you land at the Nginx welcome screen, you have successfully installed Nginx.
+If you land at the Nginx welcome screen, you have successfully installed Nginx.

 #### MariaDB